Ego-Red/sql_data_warehouse_project/README.md

 ---

 ## About Me
 Hello, I’m Abhishek Rana — a curious learner with a background in mechanical engineering.
-I’ve worked on a few startups that didn’t work out, mainly due to gaps in understanding the market and trends.
+I’ve worked on a few endeavors that didn’t work out, mainly due to gaps in understanding the market and trends.
 That experience pushed me toward analytics, where I enjoy using data to understand patterns and make better decisions.
 Everything I’ve learned so far is self-taught, so this repository is a place to track, share, and review my progress or lack of it :P.